 - Any failures by the nursing home staff to provide straight answers to your questions about your loved one’s care or condition.

 - Any physical injury that goes unexplained

-- Any time your loved one suffers a broken bones, a bruise, a major cut or welt.
+- Any time your loved one suffers a broken bone, a bruise, a major cut, or welt.

 - Keep a chart if your loved one has frequent infections or generally poor personal hygiene